-Florida State safety Lamarcus Joyner will stay at Florida State for his senior year and not enter the 2013 NFL Draft
+Florida State star strong safety Lamarcus Joyner will remain with the Seminoles for his senior year and not enter the 2013 NFL Draft.

 The 2012 first team All-ACC selection started all 14 games for the Seminoles this year and helped lead Florida State to the No. 2 overall defense in the country.
 Joyner was fifth on the team with 51 tackles, 1.5 tackles for loss, one interception and six pass breakups.
 Joyner was also one of Florida State's top special teams performers last season, averaging 23.6 yards per kickoff return.